 - Agree to the terms and conditions.

 - Click Pay Now.

-As a reminder, I do not recommend buying points just to buy them because they're on sale.
-I also do not recommend you buying them just because it seems like a good deal.
+As a reminder, I do not recommend buying points just to buy them—whether they are on sale or not.
+I also do not recommend buying them just because it seems like a good deal.